FAQ's: Your Questions Answered

-Prempro. hormone replacement therapy.
-Studies have shown that usage of Prempro increases a healthy woman’s risk of heart attack by 29%, breast cancer by 24%, stroke by 41%, and blood clots by 200%.
+Prempro.
+Hormone replacement therapy.
+Studies have shown that use of Prempro increases a healthy woman’s risk of heart attack by 29%, breast cancer by 24%, stroke by 41%, and blood clots by 200%.

 Zicam. – Zicam is an over-the-counter homeopathic cold medicine that is supposed to reduce the duration and symptoms associated with the common cold.
 This medication is now being linked to anosmia which is a condition marked by a total loss or impairment of the sense of smell.

 PPA.
 Phenylpropanolamine is an ingredient in over the counter cough and cold medicines (Has in the past been an ingredient in such products as Robitussin and Alka-Seltzer).
 Usage of PPA can result in hemorrhagic stroke in some patients who use it.